Trustee information correct as of April 2023

 Graham Campbell (Chair) is an architect, urban designer and historic building advisor who has lived and worked in the Ouse Valley for more than 30 years.
 Since leaving full time practice he has fully committed to his passion for landscape and has been responsible for many projects aimed at enhancing or restoring urban and rural landscapes.
 He was previously a Councillor for Godmanchester Town Council.

 Mark Ellis (Treasurer) is a Chartered Accountant with 40 years’ experience having set up and grown his own practice providing financial advice and assistance to small businesses and private individuals.
 Mark strongly believes we need to protect the Great Ouse Valley and its environs not just for ourselves but for our grandchildren and generations to follow.
 ‘It is a vital resource for all of us living here for our health and wellbeing’.

-Ian Jackson is a former Editorial Director for an international book production company.
-Since retirement he has been Chair of the Friends of Holt Island Nature Reserve, a Town Councillor and a former Town Mayor for St Ives Town Council.
-He is currently Chair of the St Ives Dementia Friendly Community Steering Group.
-He lives in the Great Ouse Valley and is an occasional skipper for the St Ives Electric Riverboat Company.
+Ian Jackson (Media) is a former Editorial Director for an international book production company.
+Since retirement he has been Chair of the Friends of Holt Island Nature Reserve, a Town Councillor and a former Town Mayor for St Ives.
+He set up and chaired the St Ives Dementia Friendly Community Group.
+He lives in the Great Ouse Valley and enjoys every aspect of living on the river.